Jethro85/Paper-Review/Neural Cleanse- Identifying and Mitigating Backdoor Attacks in Neural Networks.md

 ### 1. key intuition
 In this paper, the key intuition lies in how to detect and identify backdoor.

-Backdoor triggers create "shortcuts" from within regions of space belonging to a label into the region belonging to A. So detecting these 'shortcuts' makes the backdoor detection feasible.
+Backdoor triggers creat "shortcuts" from within regions of space belonging to a label into the region belonging to A. So detecting these 'shortcuts' makes the backdoor detection feasible.

-![Screen Shot 2019-11-22 at 3.31.43 PM.png-257.3kB w150][1]
+![Screen Shot 2019-11-22 at 3.31.43 PM.png-257.3kB][1]

 Top figure shows a clean model, where more modification is needed to move samples of B and C across decision boundaries to be misclassified into label A.